Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/secure/bigquery-psc.md

 <SetUpPages />

-The following steps walk you through the setup of a GCP BigQuery Private Service Connect (PSC) endpoint in a <Constant name="cloud" /> multi-tenant environment.
+The following steps walk you through the setup of a GCP BigQuery [Private Service Connect](https://cloud.google.com/vpc/docs/private-service-connect) (PSC) endpoint in a <Constant name="cloud" /> multi-tenant environment.

 <CloudProviders type='BigQuery' />

 ## Configure GCP Private Service Connect

-To enable dbt to privately connect to your BigQuery project via [Private Service Connect](https://cloud.google.com/vpc/docs/private-service-connect) the regional PSC endpoint will need to be enabled for your dbt account.
+To enable dbt to privately connect to your BigQuery project via PSC, the regional PSC endpoint needs be enabled for your dbt account.
 Using the following template, submit a request to [dbt Support](/docs/dbt-support#dbt-cloud-support):

 ```
 Subject: New Multi-Tenant GCP PSC Request